Guest Post by Willis Eschenbach

 “Under my plan of a cap-and-trade system, electricity rates would necessarily skyrocket.”

 Here’s my problem with these brilliant plans.
 Regardless of whatever hypothetical possible future benefit they might or might not bring in fifty years, right here and now in the present they are absolutely devastating to the poor.

-The US Secretary of Energy Stephen Chu, the author of the first quote, wouldn’t have his commute to work imperiled if US gasoline prices were to double and thus reach the levels in Europe.
+The US Secretary of Energy Stephen Chu, the author of the first quote, wouldn’t have his commute to work imperiled if US gasoline prices were to rise to $8/gallon and thus reach the levels in Europe.
 He can buy all the gasoline he wants for any purpose.
 But if you are a poor single mom with a couple of kids and a clapped-out car that gets you to work and back and drinks gasoline faster than your good-for-nothing ex-husband drank whiskey before he left, for you a doubling of the gas prices means the kids eat less or something else goes by the board, because you have to get to work.
 It’s not optional.

 And if the cost of electricity for the US and the White House “skyrockets”, Obama won’t be sleeping cold in the winter.
 Nor will I, for that matter.
 That would be the poor renter in upstate New York who can’t afford to turn on the electric heater.

 The difference between rich and poor, between developed and developing, is the availability of inexpensive energy.
 A kilowatt-hour is the same amount of work as a hard days labor by an adult.
 We’re rich because we have (or at least had) access to the hardworking servants of inexpensive energy.
 We have inexpensive electrical and mechanical slaves to do our work for us.